 When using the 5 Second Rule, accept that you will get distracted.
 Accept that each time you shorten the length of time you are distracted or resist the temptation to pull that slot machine lever of distraction in the first place, you are increasing your productivity.

 Increasing your productivity is as simple as accepting the true nature of how our brains work.
 When we place harsh judgments on ourselves for not being productive enough throughout the day, we create unnecessary stress, and stress makes us even less productive.
 As Alice says, ‘being so many different sizes in a day is very confusing.’
 The caterpillar taught her how to control her size by nibbling on different ends of a mushroom, but as he watched her grow and shrink, he wisely asked her a question, ‘Are you content now?’
 She replied she would like to be a ‘little bigger’ because her current size was a ‘wretched height to be’.
 She dismissed the caterpillar and carried on with her adventure.
 Her adventure in wonderland ends when Alice sees the injustice of the Queen screaming, ‘off with her head’ when she delivers the sentence before the verdict.
 Alice rejects the unfairness of the Queen and grows and matures to her proper size naturally without the need for drinking potions or nibbling on mushrooms.
-If we too want to grow our productivity, we must mature.
-Rather than constantly chasing after the latest productivity hack, mobile app or software, we must seek contentment and acceptance of ourselves as we truly are.
+Just like Alice, if we want to grow our productivity, we must mature.
+Rather than constantly chasing after the latest productivity hack, mobile app, or software, we must seek contentment and acceptance of ourselves as we truly are.

-Approximately, every 10 seconds, we have a fresh opportunity to be more productive.
+Approximately every 10 seconds, we have a fresh opportunity to be more productive.
 Acceptance of this simple truth can calm that stressful feeling of not being enough.
-Releasing the shackles of inadequate feelings alone are not enough to make you more productive, but when you combine that with a commitment to spending time clarifying your priorities and spending less time on distractions, you will feel more content and be more productive.
+Releasing the shackles of inadequate feelings alone is not enough to make you more productive, but when you combine that with a commitment to spending time clarifying your priorities and spending less time on distractions, you will feel more content and be more productive.